chriskpeterson/vuepress2/docs/simplivity380.md

 ------

 This content is from an installation guide for the HPE Hyper Converged 380.
-I was on the team that worked on the initial launch of this product.
-The hardware, software, and user interface were all being developed in tandem with the documentation.

-This installation guide for this product covered the initial deployment of the software.
+The product installation guide covers software deployment.
 From there, the customer is asked to reference the user guide.
-This section convers setting up additional storage space after the initial deployment.
+This user guide topic covers setting up additional storage space.

 Link: [HPE Hyper Converged 380 task sample](https://chriskpeterson.github.io/vuepress2/public/HC380UG.pdf)

 This samples covers UI functionality and tasks.